QuantLet/Styleguide-and-FAQ/Userguide.md

 origin and purpose.
 Furthermore, a list of keywords and references to other related Quantlets are stated.
-The relevance of the header lies in its functionality as an information source for all suceeding data mining activities (e.g. Clustering of all Quantlets).
+The relevance of the header lies in its functionality as an information source for all suceeding data mining activities (e.g. Clustering, filtering and recomandation engines).
 Because clustering is an integral part of QuantNet the provision of sufficient meta-information is mandatory.

 * __Code-Section:__ A correct working code represents the second elemantary part.
 The described functionality in the metainfo should practically be realised by using the provided code.
 Besides correct functionality the code needs to be formatted according to the provided styleguide.
-Formatting ensures readability and comprehensibility is ensured by sufficient comments.
+Formatting ensures readability while comprehensibility is ensured by sufficient comments.

 ### Header